GermanBrainRot/Project-Galileo/README.md

 ## Metaphysics \- Dead Again\!
 ![](MetaphysBusters.jpg)

-I apologize to the polite academic reader whose feelings may get hurt here, but this section can be nothing but a victory lap of the outsiders.
+I apologize to the polite western academic reader whose feelings may get hurt here, but this section can be nothing but a victory lap of the outsiders (or *insiders* when you are in Chinese academia).

-You may have noticed from my style: I am not some tenured professor or any other kind of creature you find in the holy halls of academia.
+You may have noticed from my style: I am not some tenured professor or any other kind of creature you find in the holy halls of western academia.
 I am not even a patent clerk, nor do I have a Ph.D.
-I am just a lowly MES backend developer with an M.Sc., having majored in mathematics (minor subject: computer science).
+I am just a lowly MES backend developer from Germany with an M.Sc., having majored in mathematics (minor subject: computer science).

-Yet, working *as an employee* in the private sector and solving real world problems has accustomed me to a different attitude when it comes to communication than tenured ivory tower dwellers.
-While academia rewards caution, the private sector rewards commitment.
+Working *as an employee* in the private sector and solving real world problems has accustomed me to a different attitude when it comes to communication than tenured ivory tower dwellers.
+While western academia rewards caution, the private sector rewards commitment.
 When there is a problem and we think we know how to fix it, the right thing to do is to champion this idea and mobilize whatever resources are necessary (our work and the work of colleagues) to find out if our idea is correct or not.
 And if it ends up being incorrect - completely or slightly - there is no shame in admitting failure and completely rethinking our approach.

 In this spirit, I will proceed from the assumption that the thoughts I layed out so far are not only correct, but will lead to the long sought after fixes that the foundations of our physical theories need.

 Did Galileo not do something very similar?
 He did *not* have the full formalism yet - just very good axioms distilled from experiments.
 They were good enough for Newton to build his formalism on top of them!
 The only difference would appear to be that Galileo conducted the key experiments himself while I can rely on a lot of experimental data and previous work where academia was somehow just unable to add 2 and 2 together.

 You know what?
-I do not expect academia to accept my work in its current form anytime soon.
+I do not expect western academia to accept my work in its current form anytime soon.
 I expect that other couragous individuals will have to build on top of my work before the timid bureaucrats and gate keepers whose minds are filled with idealistic nonsense will even *consider* risking to engage with my work.
-Therefore, I will not attempt to flatter academic sensibilities by packaging my work in a form that is easily digestible to the weak of mind.
-I will instead fully lean into filtering my audience until only like 12 (or so) individuals worldwide remain who have the guts to engage with it in its current form with a lot of "lose ends", prove it and reboot a holistic mass educational culture with it.
-Academia will have to grudgingly take the L once this additional work (which is too big for one individual with limited resources) has been done.
+Therefore, I will not attempt to flatter western academic sensibilities by packaging my work in a form that is easily digestible to the weak of mind.
+I will instead fully lean into filtering my audience until only like 12 (caution: hyperbole) individuals worldwide remain who have the guts to engage with it in its current form with a lot of "lose ends", prove it and reboot a holistic mass educational culture with it.
+Western academia will have to grudgingly take the L once this additional work (which is too big for one individual with limited resources) has been done.

 History is patient.
 Seeking the instant gratification of instant approval is what keeps a drug addict in his behavioral chains.

 Is this not also a very Galilean move?
 Galileo did not phrase his insights in Aristotelian or Ptolemean terms to flatter the pornocracy residing in the Vatican.
 Nor did he stick to established scholastic bureaucratic language.
 Instead, he resorted to *polemics*.

 Admittedly, he did this *after* he found out that the scholastic universities of his times would not engage.
-I, instead, will do this in *anticipation* that mainstream academia will not give my work the time of the day anytime soon.
+I, instead, will do this in *anticipation* that western mainstream academia will not give my work the time of the day anytime soon.
 There are just *too many* parallels to late medieval Europe, and my personal experience with gate keeping and lazy attitudes do *not* make me very optimistic.

 **And let's be real here: if you reject this work *just because* its "ideological baggage" is a little uncomfortable - without providing a critique on the substance -, you weren't taking it seriously to begin with, thereby only proving my point.
 If you want to *disprove* my point, just stop reading here and build something new on top of my postulates. *I would love to be disproven.***